stadium-software/repeater-datagrid/README.md

 1. The total number of records
 2. The data to be attached to the *Repeater*

-Add the basic queries below to make the example work with paging functions, but not yet sorting ([sorting setup below](#sorting))
+Add the basic queries below to make the example application work complete with paging and sorting functions

 Example "TotalRecords" Query
 ```sql